 Once you understand their objectives, your talents as a local market expert come in handy.
 What neighborhoods are hot right now?
 What areas are up-and-coming?
 Where are the best schools?
 Where are the new jobs located?
 Help identify those opportunities and present properties for your investor to consider.

 6) Become the go-to person for real estate investors

 Once you know their goals and can help identify suitable properties, look for additional ways to add value to your services.
 One way to do this is by understanding their pain points and suggesting resources.
 Do they need a good handyman?
 Estimates from painters?
 Flooring quotes?
 A tax advisor?
 Be their go-to source for these referrals.

 7) Be an insider

-Joining a real estate investor group in your area is a great way to find prospective clients, learn what investors in your area are looking for, and give your insight on potential properties.
-As an agent or broker, you don’t need to be an expert in real estate investing – but if you want to become an investor-friendly agent, it’s wise to learn these fundamentals.
+Joining a real estate investor group in your area is a great way to find prospective clients, learn what investors in your area are looking for, and give your insight into potential properties.
+As an agent or broker, you don’t need to be an expert in real estate investing—but if you want to become an investor-friendly agent, it’s wise to learn these fundamentals.